 Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket, health food shop, naturopath, herbalist or internet.

-Some medicines and mifepristone may interfere with each other.
-These include:
+Some medicines and misoprostol may interfere with each other.

-These medicines may be affected by mifepristone, or may affect how well it works.
+Different medicines may be affected by misoprostol, or may affect how well it works.
 You may need to be given different amounts of your medicines, or you may need to be given different medicines.

-Your doctor and pharmacist may have more information on medicines to be careful with or avoid while being treated with mifepristone.
+Your doctor and pharmacist may have more information on medicines to be careful with or avoid while being treated with misoprostol.